 The Natural Bridge Falls parking area is right next to the road where the highway ends and the gravel road begins.
-There are handicap accessible outhouses, paved trails, interpretive signs and numerous river overlooks.
+There are handicap-accessible vault toilets, paved trails, interpretive signs, and numerous river overlooks.
 This is also the trailhead for the Green Mountain Trail which is reached by crossing the river on the sturdy bridge.
 Casual visitors will want to cross the river and follow the trail heading downstream.
 It is a short walk to the vantage points opposite the Falls where the photos on this page were taken.
-The hike is about a 1/4 mile on gentle trail through a mixture of clearings and forested areas.
+The hike is about a 1/4 mile on a gentle trail through a mixture of clearings and forested areas.

 Natural Bridge is an impressive falls.
 At high water the Boulder is a significant river and the water shoots over the falls with an amazing force.
 The Boulder River has always been the playground for boaters (mostly kayakers) and it’s easy to imagine that many have looked at the falls and wondered if it would be possible to survive an attempt at jumping the falls.

 One man decided that he had to find out and in 2008 Bozeman native Ian Garcia kayaked over the falls.
 Ian is a noted waterfall jumper and had studied this for years.
 Ian survived the jump but did have a swim after being ejected from his boat.
 Read more about kayaker boats over Natural Bridge Falls.